Highly nutritious, parsley is much more than a common table garnish.

 Parsley requires ample water, well drained rich soil and afternoon shade, especially in hot climates.
-Prepare beds or rows with plenty of compost or aged manure, worked in to a depth of 6 inches (see How to Prepare Soil for Planting).
+Prepare beds or rows with plenty of organic compost or aged manure, worked in to a depth of 6 inches (see How to Prepare Soil for Planting).

-Tip: Growing parsley will attract butterflies and beneficial insects to the garden.
+Tip: Parsley will attract butterflies and beneficial insects to gardens and landscaped areas.

 How to Plant:

-Parsley is best planted from nursery stock or seed at the beginning of each growing season.
-Sow seeds outdoors 1/4 inch deep when there is still a chance of light frost.
-Seeds germinate in 14-21 days and can be soaked in warm water or compost tea for 24 hours before planting.
+Parsley is best planted from nursery stock or seed at the beginning of each gardening season.
+Sow seeds in the garden 1/4 inch deep when there is still a chance of light frost.
+Seeds germinate in 14 to 21 days and can be soaked in warm water or compost tea for 24 hours before planting.
 Parsley is a heavy feeder.
-Apply one application of slow release organic fertilizer in the spring and monthly foliar feedings to ensure healthy growth.
+Apply one application of dry organic fertilizer in the spring and monthly foliar feedings to ensure healthy growth.

 Begin harvesting parsley when it produces leaves with three branches.
 Not only is parsley wonderful when used fresh but it also dries and freezes well.
 Cut the foliage when it’s plentiful in summer, then freeze it in a re-sealable plastic bags or dry it for winter use.
 To dry, tie the cuttings in small bunches and hang upside down in a well-ventilated, dark room.
-When dried, remove the leaves from the stems and keep whole for storage.
+When dry, remove the leaves from the stems and keep whole for storage.
 Crush or grind just before use.
 Learn more about Harvesting and Storing Herbs here.

 Insects and Disease:

 Parsley is rarely bothered by pests.
 However, you may have to handpick an occasional caterpillar.
 The larvae of the black swallowtail butterfly is particularly fond of this herb.
 Prevent plant diseases by choosing a site with good air circulation.
-Apply organic fungicides (copper, sulfur) early, when symptoms first appear.
+Apply organic plant fungicides – copper, sulfur — early, when symptoms first appear.

 Seed Saving Instructions: